-- To enable remote password change, type the following: net config /remote password change:1 - To disable remote password change, type the following: net config /remote password change:0 sync\aix\password Option
+- To enable remote password change, type the following: net config /remote password change:1 - To disable remote password change, type the following: net config /remote password change:0 sync_aix_password Option

-If remote password change is enabled, the sync\aix\password option can also be enabled.
-When the sync aix password is enabled, every successful remote password change will also change the AIX password for that user name.
-This functionality is useful in environments where the Windows 95 or Windows 98 users frequently log in to the AIX server using tools such as telnet and ftp.
-The sync\aix\support feature is ignored if network logon is disabled.
+If remote password change is enabled, the sync_aix_password option can also be enabled.
+When the sync_aix_password is enabled, every successful remote password change will also change the AIX password for that user name.
+This functionality is useful in environments where the Windows 98 users frequently log in to the AIX server using tools such as telnet and FTP.
+The sync_aix_support feature is ignored if network logon is disabled.

-Follow these procedures to enable or disable sync aix password:
+Follow these procedures to enable or disable sync_aix_password:

-- To enable sync\aix\password, type the following: net config /sync aix password:1 - To disable sync\aix\password, type the following: net config /sync aix password:0
+- To enable sync_aix_password, type the following: net config /sync aix password:1 - To disable sync_aix_password, type the following: net config /sync_aix_password:0